 Common Types of Flowering Bonsai Trees

 Apple trees are some of the most common species grown as flowering bonsai specimens.
 While you can grow just about any kind of apple tree in the bonsai style, the best options are those that are tropical, such as pitch apple and monkey apple (Clusia rosea and Annona glabra, respectively).

 Apple bonsai produces lovely white and pink flowers along with coin-sized fruits.
 These aren’t usually edible since they’re so small, but you’ll love looking at the dark green leaves and delicate flowers of this bonsai species regardless.

 Azaleas aren’t just popular as backyard shrubs – they’re also popular bonsai specimens.
 Azaleas, Rhododendrons, add gorgeous blooms in shades like red, pink, and white to your collection.
 They have attractive leaves, too, so you can keep things interesting even in the off-season.
 They’re also easy to shape into compact forms.

 As you might expect from the name of this bonsai specimen alone, the Bahama berry will lend a tropical feel to your bonsai collection.
 Nativ to the Bahamas island of Inagua, this tree is tropical, a member of the Vervain family and known scientifically as Nashia inaguensis.

 Though its name might be hard to pronounce, Bougainvillea, or Bougainvillea glabra, is another popular choice when you’re on the hunt for beautiful bonsai trees.
-Named after the French Navy Admiral Louis Antoine de Bougainville, this tree is technically a woody vine tentative to South America.
+Named after the French Navy Admiral Louis Antoine de Bougainville, the bougainvillea tree is technically a woody vine tentative to South America.
 It produces gorgeous yellow flowers and pink or purple leaves.